jamesmrollins/CIDMO_LCMT/pi_planning_toolkit.md

 ## Introduction

-**Plans are nothing; planning is everything.** *- Dwight D. Eisenhower*
+>**Plans are nothing; planning is everything.** *- Dwight D. Eisenhower*

 Divisions within CIDMO will partner with business owners and stakeholders from multiple VHA offices to conduct Program Increment (PI) Planning events that enable communication, visibility, and collaboration across Agile teams in the prioritization and planning of backlog activities.
 PI Planning is a Scaled Agile Framework™ (SAFe™) program planning methodology that brings together various teams in scheduled, cadence-based events in order to align to a shared vision, features, and a project roadmap culminating into a plan.
-According to Easy Agile, “SAFe™ is a series of guidelines and practices designed to help bring agility into larger organizations, across all teams and levels of the business.
-The framework is geared towards improving visibility, alignment, and collaboration and should lead to greater productivity, better results, and faster delivery” (2021).
-Traditionally, PI Planning  is conducted in-person and serves as “the heartbeat” of the Agile Release Train (ART), by including the team of people (expertise) needed to implement, test, deploy, release, and deliver a solution.
-This team is typically comprised of 50-125 people who plan, commit, develop, and deploy work together towards a common set of objectives.
-In the following pages, we provide an easy to read, adaptable toolkit that enables participants to rapidly plan and deploy PI Planning activities.
+Traditionally, PI Planning  is conducted in-person and serves as “the heartbeat” of the Agile Release Train (ART), by including the Agile Teams with certain expertise needed to implement, test, deploy, release, and deliver solutions.
+The ART is typically comprised of 50-125 people who plan, commit, develop, and deploy work together towards a common set of objectives.

 Learn more by visiting [SAFe™and PI Planning](https://www.scaledagileframework.com/pi-planning/)

 ## Stakeholders and Role Assignments

-Stakeholders are critical to PI Planning and may include the Business Owner, Product Owner, Product Management,  System Architect/Engineer, and Agile (Scrum) Team.
+Stakeholders are critical to PI Planning and include the Business Owner, Product Owner, Product Manager, System Architect/Engineer, and Agile Team.
 Stakeholders actively engage in PI Planning Preparation and collaborate effectively to align product development activities to business goals.
-Overlap among roles may exist and depending on the organizational structure, multiple stakeholders may share one role.
+Overlap among roles may exist and depending on the organizational structure, and multiple stakeholders may share one role.

 Roles in PI Planning include:

 - **The Integrated Health Practice Management Board (IHPMB) is the Business Owner** and serve as governance and have responsibility for the return on investment for solutions created by the ART.
 They have authority to adjust the relative priorities of items in the ART backlog.
 - **Program Office Representatives are the Product Managers who participate in all aspects of PI Planning.**  Prior to PI Planning, Product Managers collaborate with other ART representatives to discuss and define inputs, objectives, and milestones for PI Planning events.
 During PI planning, the Product Manager is responsible for “presenting the vision, roadmap, and the program backlog’s highest priority features.”
 After the PI Planning event, Product Managers reconvene with ART representatives to capture the outcomes/ lessons learned and summarize specific findings into PI Objectives.”
 (AHA.io, 2021)
-- **The XXXX are the Product Owners** and are a Agile Team level _proxy for the customer_ that prioritizes and maintains the Team Backlog, articulate the customer's needs, assists the Team with drafting Program Increment objectives and defines User Stories.
-Product Owners evaluate progress, communicate status to stakeholders, and participates in the Team Confidence Vote.
+- **Product Owners** serve on an Agile Team and are a _proxy for the customer_ that along with the Scrum Master, prioritizes and maintains the Team Backlog, articulates the customer's needs, assists the Team with drafting Program Increment objectives and defines User Stories.
+Product Owners evaluate progress, communicate status to stakeholders, and participate in the Team Confidence Vote.
 - **Scrum Masters are appointed and trained to support each team.** Scrum Masters will facilitate PI Planning by facilitators leveraging multiple roles, such as managing and leading all PI processes, preparation for events (including PI Planning), finalizing Team PI objectives, and assisting the Team in estimating their capacity for Iterations.
 During PI Planning, Scrum Masters assume the following roles:
     - Managing the daily PI agenda.
     - Coordinating logistics to support each day.